Periodic Gibbs measures for three-state hard-core models in the case Wand: Periodic splitting Gibbs measures in the case

-Note that if $\lambda=\lambda_{cr}=\frac{128}{27}$ then solution (\ref{ee94}) has the form: $(\sqrt[3]{2}, \sqrt[3]{2})$, i.e., this solution corresponds to the TIGM which exists for any $\lambda>0$, and measures corresponding to the two existing solutions for $0<\lambda<\lambda_{cr}$ are $G^{(2)}_k$-periodic different from translation-invariant.
+Note that if $\lambda=\lambda_{cr}=\frac{128}{27}$ then solution (\ref{ee90}) has the form: $(\sqrt[3]{2}, \sqrt[3]{2})$, i.e., this solution corresponds to the TIGM which exists for any $\lambda>0$, and measures corresponding to the two existing solutions for $0<\lambda<\lambda_{cr}$ are $G^{(2)}_k$-periodic different from translation-invariant.

-\textbf{Remark 1.} In \cite{XR1}, TIGMs was investigated for the HC model in the case $G=\textit{wand}$ and a similar method was applied which was used in the proof of part 4 of Theorem 3.
-For TIGMs the equation (\ref{ee92}) looked like this:
+\textbf{Remark 3.} In \cite{XR1}, TIGMs was investigated for the HC model in the case $G=\textit{wand}$ and a similar method was applied which was used in the proof of part 4 of Theorem 3.6.
+For TIGMs, the equation (\ref{ee92}) is given by

-The equation shows that the functions $\varphi^3(x)$ and $\psi^3(x)$ differ and they intersect at two points: $x_1\approx0.4531316267$, $x_2\approx1.813976199$, i.e., measures corresponding to these solutions are TIGMs (see Fig.1, b)).\\
+The equation shows that the functions $\varphi^3(x)$ and $\psi^3(x)$ differ and they intersect at two points: $x_1\approx0.4531316267$, $x_2\approx1.813976199$, i.e., measures corresponding to these solutions are TIGMs (see Fig.1, b)).

 \textit{The case $I_2$ and $k\geq2$.} In this case we rewrite the system of equations (\ref{ee100}):

 where $h(x)=\alpha\left(1+\frac{1}{x}\right)^{k}, \alpha=\frac{\lambda}{2^k}$.

 The following lemma is known.